 Unfortunately, a facelift may fail to produce the expected result, requiring revision surgery.
 You may have had a successful facelift, but the results are now fading.
 In either case, a revision facelift is needed.
-At Sistine Facial Plastic Surgery, we are often called upon to perform a revision when a facelift has led to an uneven or unacceptable result, or to restore the refreshed look of the first surgery.
+At Sistine Facial Plastic Surgery in Pittsburgh, we are often called upon to perform a revision when a facelift has led to an uneven or unacceptable result, or to restore the refreshed look of the first surgery.

 When revision facelift surgery is necessary